openequella/openequella.github.io/guides/FeaturesGuide2021.1/openEQUELLA-2021.1-FeaturesGuide.md

 >   Figure 28 Paused video - More videos feature

-# Download Search results to CSV
+# Download search results to CSV

 >   A new feature has been introduced in the new Search UI for openEQUELLA
 >   2021.1 enabling suitably privileged users to download search results to a